jamulussoftware/jamuluswebsite/_posts/2020-11-24-Multiple-Audio-Interfaces.md

 **Steps:**
 1. [Install and configure JACK on Windows](https://jackaudio.org/faq/jack_on_windows.html) - Make sure you select your best audio interface in the configuration steps, also add `-r 48000 -p <desired frame buffer size>` to ensure JACK is outputting audio in the required sample rate for Jamulus (48.000Hz).
 If your frame buffer size is too low for your hardware, you'll need to change it to a higher value;
 2. Install and open Voicemeeter;
-3. Open configured Jack PortAudio shortcut, Jack Control and Jamulus software;
+3. Open configured JACK PortAudio shortcut, Jack Control and Jamulus software;
 4. On Voicemeeter, go to HARDWARE OUT and on A1 dropdown list, select JackRouter.
 On Hardware Input 1 select your computer microphone.
 You can make your computer microphone have the lowest latency possible by going into _Menu > System Settings/Options..._ and enabling _WDM Input Exclusive Mode_ (if you experience crackling noises while speaking, disable this) and changing the _Engine Mode_ to _Swift_;
 5. Make sure the Hardware Input where you selected your microphone is sending sound through A1 by enabling the corresponding button next to the fader;
 6. On Jamulus, under Settings, select JackRouter as your Soundcard Device;